The Artemis Collection

 Summer 2020 remote design intern project for the NASA Soft Goods Lab, Johnson Space Center (JSC).

-My research and final collection were presented to the NASA Soft Goods Lab, NASA textile and space architecture engineers and designers, NASA critic and RISD professor Michael Lye, and NASA astronaut Don Pettit.
+My research and final collection were informed by input from and presented to NASA Soft Goods Lab, NASA textile and space architecture engineers and designers, NASA critic and RISD professor Michael Lye, and NASA astronaut Don Pettit.

 To support my research I was awarded the Rhode Island Space Grant.